stefaniecg/stefaniecg.github.io/bib_dis/main.md

       * Pray for each other.
       * Pray for the people who we shared what we learned last week.

-- **Duration**
+- **Duration**:
+Alef sessions would be finished in 5 weeks.
    * 1 session per week.
    * 1 hour per session.
-   * Alef sessions would be finished in 5 weeks.

 - **Core team**:
    * Charles Effiong
    * Stefanie Castillo

 - **Location**:
-   * We intend this meeting to be informal, therefore we will meet at:
+We intend this meeting to be informal, therefore we will meet at:
    * Rapoldipark (if warm enough)
    * Sill park lounge (if too cold)

 - **Bible translation**:
    * We have been using the Johannes-Evangelium, the Elberfelder Übersetzung [(6)](#references),
-   * but it might be easier for people to read of the Schlachter 2000 Übersetzung [(7)](#references).
+   * but it might be easier for us and people to read of the Schlachter 2000 Übersetzung [(7)](#references).

 - **Language**:
-   * As needed by the person we will adapt:
+As needed by the person we will adapt:
    * German - for conversation & bible reading
    * English - main language for conversation

 - **Group size**:
-   * min 2, max 5
-   * At the least one of member of the core team should be present, better is both.
+At the least one of member of the core team should be present, better is both.
+Participants should be at least one, maximum 3 so that the group stays manageable.

 ------------------------------------------------------------------
 # Project management